 All rights reserved.
 No part of this book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system, without permission in writing from the publisher.

-Bare Bones Business Books may be purchased for business or promotional use or for special sales.
-For sales information or permissions to reprint the this text or the material within, contact the publisher at:
+''' For information about this text or the material within, contact the publisher at: